 There is also the Jagermeister Stage that hosts lesser known bands and acoustic sets, while the Serpent’s Lair Stage in the VIP area occasionally has bands performing.

-Bloodstock 2021 Headliners are DEVIN TOWNSEND, JUDAS PRIEST & KREATOR.
+Bloodstock 2022 Headliners are MERCIFUL FATE and LAMB of GOD.
 A number of other bands have also been announced.

 The last bands each day tend to finish around midnight.